The University of Michigan welcomes and supports students without regard to their nationality or citizenship.

 The Office of Multi-Ethnic Student Affairs (MESA) also supports all students during times of crisis and everyday life.

-The Bias Response Team is committed to providing support and a safe space for students who are targets of bias.
-To report a bias incident, call 734-615-BIAS (2427).
-Alternatively, utilize the online form to report a Bias Incident.
+The Campus Climate Support Team is committed to providing support and a safe space for students that may have been harmed or negatively impacted.
+To report a campus climate concern, call 734-615-2427.
+Alternatively, utilize the online form to report a Campus Climate Concern.

 Counseling and Psychological Services (CAPS) is committed to providing multicultural and multidisciplinary expert therapeutic support.
 Clinical services include brief personal therapy for individuals and groups and crisis intervention.